 PREC Accounting for Realtors

-Because a PREC works best before CRA starts paying attention
+Because a PREC works best before CRA starts paying attention.

+A Personal Real Estate Corporation (PREC) can be a powerful tax planning tool for realtors.
 It can also quietly stop working if it is set up poorly, operated casually, or left unmanaged as your income grows.

 We help real estate professionals use their PREC properly, defensibly, and strategically so tax efficiency does not disappear after the first good year.